tbielawa/Taboot/docs/YAMLScripts.rst

        YAML Lint gets the lint out of your YAML

-Elements of a Poseidon script
+Elements of a Taboot script
 -----------------------------

 A script can specify the following keys: